ftravers/datomic-tutorial/README.md

 a clojure map that better reflects what that entity actually consists of.

+## Tangent, getting the database<a id="sec-3-5" name="sec-3-5"></a>

+This line:

+    (-> db-url d/connect d/db)

+Is a tricky way to get the database.
+It basically reads, starting with the the database URL, pass that to the function `d/connect` which returns a database connection, then pass that connection to the function `d/db` which returns the actual database.
+The *thread first* `->` saves us from having to type:

+    (d/db (d/connect db-url))

+which we kind of have to read inside out to make sense.

+## Back to our query, tangent over!<a id="sec-3-6" name="sec-3-6"></a>

 Here is the full query,

     (defn query1 [db]